Texas Rangers (baseball): Naming of the Rangers

 After moving from Washington, the Senators were renamed after the Texas Rangers, the state-wide investigative law-enforcement agency which was founded by Stephen F. Austin in 1823 when Texas was part of Mexico, and whose mythology led to fictional characters such as The Lone Ranger and Walker, Texas Ranger.
-But the Rangers also had bouts as vigilante squads, when they abused their authority, including by lynching Hispanics.
-In the wake of 2020's Black Lives Matter protests, prominent mainstream voices have shined a light on the historical racism associated with the law-enforcement agency and called for the baseball team to abandon the Rangers name.
-The baseball team responded by committing to keeping the Rangers name.
-The team subsequently made a statement clarifying that despite sharing the name, they are not affiliated with the law-enforcement agency and they stand for equality by "condemn[ing] racism, bigotry and discrimination in all forms."

 First years in Texas (1972–1984)

 Prior to the 1972 season, improvements were made to Turnpike Stadium, which reopened as Arlington Stadium, in preparation for the inaugural season of the Texas Rangers.
 The team played its first game on April 15, 1972, a 1–0 loss at the hands of the California Angels, their 1961 expansion cousins.
 The next day, the Rangers defeated the Angels, 5–1, for the club's first victory.

 In 1974, the Rangers experienced their first winning season after finishing last in both 1972 and 1973.
 Under the ownership of Brad Corbett, they finished second in the American League West with an 84–76 record, behind the eventual World Series champion Oakland Athletics.
 The 1974 Rangers are still the only MLB team to finish above .500 after two consecutive 100-loss seasons.
 Mike Hargrove was awarded American League Rookie of the Year, Billy Martin was named AL Manager of the Year, Jeff Burroughs won AL MVP, and Ferguson Jenkins was named the Comeback Player of the Year after winning 25 games, a club record to this day.
 The team posted winning records again from 1977 to 1979 but fell short of reaching the playoffs.
 The Rangers came very close to clinching a playoff spot in 1981, but wound up losing the first half of the AL West by one-and-a-half games to Oakland at the time of the players' strike.
 Texas went on to finish under .500 each season through 1985.

 The Rangers faced an attendance problem for a few years in Texas, due in part to both the team's inconsistent performance and the oppressive heat and humidity that can encompass the area in the summer.
 Until the Florida Marlins arrived in 1993, Arlington Stadium was often the hottest stadium in the majors, with temperatures frequently topping 100 F throughout the summer.
-So, the Rangers began playing most of their weekend games between May and September at night, a tradition that continues to this day.
+So the Rangers began playing most of their weekend games between May and September at night, a tradition that continued for years.